Ossining Arts Council & Westchester Collaborative Theater

 Stage Manager, Julia LaVerde

-Julia LaVerde last worked on WCT's reading of LARDO, the 2016 Living Art Event, and 2014's production of Forget About Me.
+Julia LaVerde's most recently ran tech for Fractured Family Tales and prior to that was stage manager for the spring 2017 mainstage play Lot's Wife.
+She is happy to be returning for her second Living Art Event, last being in 2016.
 She works as a stage manager for various companies throughout Westchester including Actors Conservatory Theater.
 In her alternate life Julia freelances with communications, web and graphic design, and wedding coordination, among other things, but feels especially at home creating for and working on the stage.